Elegant corydoras

-The elegant corydoras or elegant catfish (Corydoras elegans) is a tropical freshwater fish belonging to the subfamily Corydoradinae of the family Callichthyidae.
-It originates in inland waters in South America, and is found in the Upper Amazon River basin in Brazil, Colombia and Peru.
+The elegant corydoras or elegant catfish (Gastrodermus elegans) is a species of freshwater ray-finned fish belonging to the subfamily Corydoradinae, the corys, of the family Callichthyidae, the armoured catfishes.
+This species is found in the Upper Amazon River basin in Brazil, Colombia and Peru.
 The specific epithet elegans means elegant.

 The fish's appearance is characterized by dark double longitudinal stripes.
 The dorsal fin is ornamented by a few gray dots, taking on an arching pattern in some individuals.
 The body has other gray and black markings on an olive background.
 Compared with other species of Corydoras, the body is not as tall in comparison to its length, and its eyes are set a bit lower.
 The fish will grow in length up to 5.1 cm.

 It lives in a tropical climate in water with a 6.0 - 8.0 pH, a water hardness of 2 – 25 dGH, and a temperature range of 22–26 C. It feeds on worms, benthic crustaceans, insects, and plant matter.
 Though it lays eggs in dense vegetation, adults do not guard them.
 In captivity, the male is reportedly territorial during the prespawning activities while the female is usually hidden among the plant roots.
 Both sexes clean the underside of plant leaves.
 Eggs are fastened under the leaves and are also attached to roots of plants.